 Latexmk has the ability to print a banner in gray diagonally across each page when making the postscript file.
 It can also, if needed, call an external program to do other postprocessing on generated dvi and post-script files.
 (See the options -dF and -pF, and the documentation for the \$dvi_filter and \$ps_filter configuration variables.)
 These capabilities are leftover from older versions of latexmk, but are currently non-functional.
-More flexibility can be obtained in current versions, since the command strings for running latex can now be configured to run multiple commands.
+More flexibility can be obtained in current versions, since the command strings for running latex, pdflatex, etc can now be configured to run multiple commands.
 This also extends the possibility of postprocessing generated files.

 Latexmk is highly configurable, both from the command line and in configuration files, so that it can accommodate a wide variety of user needs and system configurations.
 Default values are set according to the operating system, so latexmk often works without special configuration on MS-Windows, cygwin, Linux, OS-X, and other UNIX systems.
-See the section "Configuration/Initialization (rc) Files", and then the later sections "How to Set Variables in Initialization Files", "Format of Command Specifications", "List of Configuration Variables Usable in Initialization Files", "Custom Dependencies", and "Advanced Configuration"

 A very annoying complication handled very reliably by latexmk, is that LaTeX is a multiple pass system.
 On each run, LaTeX reads in information generated on a previous run, for things like cross referencing and indexing.
 In the simplest cases, a second run of LaTeX suffices, and often the log file contains a message about the need for another pass.
 However, there is a wide variety of add-on macro packages to LaTeX, with a variety of behaviors.
 The result is to break simple-minded determinations of how many runs are needed and of which programs.
 Latexmk has a highly general and efficient solution to these issues.
-The solution involves retaining between runs information on the source files, and a symptom is that latexmk generates an extra file (with extension .fdb_latexmk, by default) that contains the source file information.
+The solution involves retaining between runs information on the source files, and a symptom is that latexmk generates an extra file (with extension .fdb latexmk, by default) that contains the source file information.